-During the period, C&RE restricted services that required entry into the home as we followed Scottish Government guidance during the various stages of the pandemic.
+During the period, CRE restricted services that required entry into the home as we followed Scottish Government guidance during the various stages of the pandemic.
+The end of the lockdowns saw significant spikes in demand that more than compensated over the year.

 Our Small Repair service was impacted by restricted access to the home, and we therefore concentrated on outside jobs and those classed as emergency jobs.
-However, we continued to eliminate trip hazards within the elderly person's home when permitted by repairing thresholds etc. and preventing falls by fitting handrails, grab-rails etc. resulting in fewer hospital admissions and enabling the elderly across Edinburgh to live at home for longer.
-Especially popular has been Easy Access services designed to improve people's access to their gardens.
-We delivered 568 jobs in the period which was still 43% above plan.
+However, we continued to eliminate trip hazards within older and disabled peoples' homes when permitted by repairing thresholds etc. and preventing falls by fitting handrails, grab-rails etc. resulting in fewer hospital admissions and enabling the elderly across Edinburgh to live at home for longer.
+Especially popular has been Easi Access services designed to improve people's access to their gardens.
+We delivered 1,074 jobs in the period which was 268% above plan.

 Our Handyperson service was impacted to an even greater extent with many volunteers needing to withdraw service for their own health reasons in addition to those of our older and disabled citizens.
-This service makes elderly citizens across Edinburgh feel less isolated and more secure within their own homes by offering a range of services from changing a lightbulb to fitting door chains.
-They are highly skilled at connecting the elderly with family, friends and the outside world e.g. setting up digital services, online shopping etc. and also provide social contact to those who may be lonely or isolated.
-Handyperson jobs delivered were 226 which was 28% of plan.
+This service makes older and disabled citizens across Edinburgh feel less isolated and more secure within their own homes by offering a range of services from changing a lightbulb to fitting door chains.
+They are highly skilled at connecting older and disabled people with family, friends and the outside world e.g. setting up digital services, online shopping etc. and provide social contact to those who may be lonely or isolated.
+Handyperson jobs delivered were 714 which was just 11% below plan.

-Our Trade Referral service was also impacted by the limited access to people's homes and we made 747 referrals which was 62% of plan.
+Our Trade Referral service was also impacted by the limited access to people's homes but recovered as the year went on.
+We made 1,303 referrals which was 9% above plan.

-Our Keysafe service, however, had a record year.
-In addition to focusing on reducing delayed discharge, we partnered with Edinburgh's telecare service, ATEC24 to improve response times and productivity by removing the need for key stores.
-This resulted in 1731 keysafes being fitted which was 203% of plan.
+Our keysafe service had another excellent year.
+Focussed on reducing delayed discharge, we implemented an enhanced online booking service for local health professionals to speed up response times.
+This resulted in 1,337 keysafes being fitted which was 57% ahead of plan.
 Our keysafe service provides citizens with peace of mind because the keysafes are Police and British Board of Insurers approved.

-Our Adaptations service where we assist citizens make major adaptations to their homes, usually the fitting of wetrooms, was also in high demand with 115 citizens receiving assistance which was 192% of plan.
+Our Adaptations service where we assist citizens make major adaptations to their homes, usually the fitting of wet rooms, was also in high demand with 160 citizens receiving assistance which was 266% of plan.